IRTF-HRPC/drafts/draft-guidelines.md

 ### Anonymity

-Question(s): Does you protocol make use of persistent identifiers?
+Question(s): Does your protocol make use of persistent identifiers?
 Can it be done without them?
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 of that document?

 Explanation: Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
 Even though full anonymity is hard to achieve, it is a non-binary concept.
 Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
 Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.
 Anonymity is an inherent part of the right to freedom of opinion and expression and the right to privacy.
 Avoid adding identifiers, options or configurations that create or might lead to patterns or regularities that are not explicitly required by the protocol.